Purpose

 Other things to know

-Families in good standing will have priority enrollment year-to-year by confirming their commitment and updating their information before the current session ends.
+Families in good standing will have priority enrollment year-to-year by confirming their commitment and updating information before the current session ends.
 Public enrollment will open at the board’s discretion to grow the student body.
-The anticipated maximum is 60 students and their families.
+The anticipated maximum enrollment is 60 students and their families.

-Families in good standing will have priority enrollment year-to-year by confirming their commitment and updating their information before the current session ends.
+Families in good standing will have priority enrollment year-to-year by confirming their commitment and updating information before the current session ends.
 Public enrollment will open at the board’s discretion to grow the student body.
-The anticipated maximum is 60 students and their families.
+The anticipated maximum enrollment is 60 students and their families.

 AttendanDANCE

-Member attendance is crucial to the success of Open Minds cooperative.
+Member attendance is crucial to the success of Open Minds Cooperative.
 Absent students miss opportunities to build friendships and learn.
 Absent volunteers cause disruption to the organization of class days.

 - Families are required to attend 60% of class time.
 Missing more than two weeks in a five-week session will result in being asked to sit out the following session.
 This policy applies to all absences, both planned and unplanned, and is primarily directed at parent volunteers.